BIOA Investors Have Opportunity to Lead BioAge Labs, Inc. Securities Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of stock of BioAge Labs, Inc. (NASDAQ: BIOA) pursuant and/or traceable to BioAge's initial public offering conducted on September 26, 2024 (the "IPO"), of the important March 10, 2025 lead plaintiff deadline.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of stock of BioAge Labs, Inc. (NASDAQ: BIOA) pursuant and/or traceable to the registration statement for BioAge's initial public offering conducted on September 26, 2024 (the "IPO"), of the important March 10, 2025 lead plaintiff deadline.

 So what: If you purchased BioAge stock you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.